Biology

 BIO 364 Plant Ecology (3 Credits)

 This course surveys the environmental factors, historical processes and ecological interactions that influence the distribution and abundance of plant species in the landscape and informs conservation of rare and threatened plant species.
 The class examines how plant communities are assembled and what processes influence their structure and diversity, including past and present human activities, climate change and exotic species.
 The class focuses in particular on plants and plant communities of the Northeast U.S., using examples from the local landscape to illustrate key ecological concepts and approaches to plant conservation.
 Corequisite: BIO 365.
-Prerequisite: a course in plant biology, ecology or environmental science; statistics is recommended (e.g., MTH 220).
+Prerequisite: a course in plant biology, ecology or environmental science; statistics is recommended (e.g., SDS 220).
 Enrollment limited to 20. {N}

 Fall, Variable